 Many home repair and remodeling projects require you to keep square corners square.
 A square corner has a 90-degree angle.
 A perfect square or rectangle has four corners that each measure 90 degrees.
 If the corner angles shift away from 90 degrees, the shape becomes a parallelogram.

-Measurements from A to C and from B to D are equal when all the corners are 90 degrees.
-If one diagonal is longer than the other, the frame is out of square.
+Measure from A to C and from B to D. If the two measurements are equal, all the corners are 90 degrees.
+If one diagonal is longer than the other, as in the picture frame on the left above, the frame is out of square.
 The corners with the longer diagonal measurement are smaller than 90 degrees, and the other two corners are larger than 90 degrees.

 This makes it easy to determine if any rectangular frame is square or needs adjustment.